 User-friendliness, quality, and efficiency in one process

-Thanks to the protection of the flux, high current, and deep and wide penetration, the weld quality is excellent, and SAW process is not sensitive for welding defects such as lack of fusion, lack of penetration, porosities, or spatters.
+Thanks to the protection of the flux, high current, and deep and wide penetration, the weld quality is excellent, and SAW process is not sensitive to welding defects such as lack of fusion, lack of penetration, porosities, or spatters.

 “SAW process is really the best fit for thick plates, simple and long welds such as circumferential and longitudinal welds.
 SAW welding process has high efficiency, quality, and operational reliability.”, explains Jari Tervolin, PEMA Welding Engineer.

 Besides the good weld quality and high reliability and functionality, SAW welding process is also an ergonomic and safe process for the operator: the welding flux does not only protect the arc and molten puddle, it also protects the operator – there is no need to wear a mask.
-SAW welding process does not expose the operator’s eyes or skin for radiation, and there are no harmful welding fumes.
+SAW welding process does not expose the operator’s eyes or skin to radiation, and there are no harmful welding fumes.